Helpful Resources for Human Trafficking Victims

 Recognizing the Signs of Human Trafficking

 Being aware of human trafficking warning signs can help identify victims and connect them to support.
-Victims may be unable or afraid to seek help on their own.
+Victims may be unable or afraid to ask for help.
 Below we cover key indicators to watch for.

 Physical Signs

-- Poor hygiene or medical neglect – Untreated infections, poor dental health, or lack of medical care.
+- Poor hygiene or medical neglect: Untreated infections, poor dental health, or lack of medical care are possible signs of trafficking.

-- Inappropriate clothing – Wearing long sleeves in hot weather (to cover injuries) or not having proper clothing for the season.
+- Inappropriate clothing: Wearing long sleeves in hot weather may be an attempt to cover injuries; improper clothing for the season may be a sign of neglect.

 Behavioral Signs

-- Fearful or anxious behavior – Avoiding eye contact, flinching at sudden movements, or seeming jumpy.
+- Fearful or anxious behavior: Due to their situation, people being trafficked often avoid eye contact, flinch at sudden movements, or seem jumpy.

-- Drastic behavior changes – Sudden changes in personality, dropping out of school, or avoiding social activities.
+- Drastic behavior changes: Sudden changes in personality, dropping out of school, or avoiding social activities are danger signs to watch for.

 Living and Work Conditions

-- Lack of personal belongings – Carrying few or no personal items, not having their own money.
+- Lack of personal belongings: Trafficking victims may carry few or no personal items, and not have their own money.

-- Living at their workplace – Staying on-site at a job with little freedom to leave.
+- Living at their workplace: Victims are often forced to stay on-site at a job with little freedom to leave.

-- Forced to work excessive hours with little or no pay – Showing signs of exhaustion or being forced to work excessive shifts.
+- Forced to work excessive hours with little or no pay: Victims may show signs of exhaustion or of being forced to work excessive shifts.
 Many victims work under threats, false promises, or debt bondage.

-- Living in dangerous, overcrowded, or inhumane conditions – Living in overcrowded, dangerous, or unclean housing.
-Many victims are forced to live at their workplace or in housing controlled by their trafficker.
+- Living in dangerous, overcrowded, or inhumane conditions: Victims may live in overcrowded, dangerous, or unclean housing.
+Many are forced to live at their workplace or in housing controlled by their trafficker.

 Social and Relationship Red Flags

-- Unusual control by another person – A boss, partner, or “guardian” who monitors their actions, finances, or conversations.
+- Unusual control by another person: A boss, partner, or “guardian” may monitor their actions, finances, or conversations.

-- Sudden, excessive gifts or attention – A new relationship moving too fast, with expensive gifts or financial promises.
+- Sudden, excessive gifts or attention: In the early stages, a new relationship may move too fast, with expensive gifts or financial promises.

-- Being recruited for work that seems too good to be true – Promises of high pay, travel, or easy jobs with little detail.
+- Being recruited for work that seems too good to be true: Targets may be promised high pay, travel, or easy jobs with little detail.
 Traffickers often use false job offers and promises of travel to lure victims.

-- Social media connections with suspicious individuals – Engaging online with people who pressure them to meet in person.
+- Social media connections with suspicious individuals: Targets may engage online with people who pressure them to meet in person.
 Traffickers use social media to groom victims, promising love, money, or opportunities while isolating them from family and friends.

 Recognizing these signs can help prevent trafficking and aid in identifying those in need of assistance.
 If you suspect someone is being trafficked, contact a trusted organization or local authorities immediately.